-The 27-year-old netted twice in eight first-half minutes to give the Saddlers a 2-0 lead, having coming on as an early substitute in place of the injured Erhun Oztumer.
+The 27-year-old netted twice in eight first-half minutes to give the Saddlers a 2-0 lead, having come on as an early substitute in place of the injured Erhun Oztumer.

 But Phil Brown’s Shrimpers fought back after the break, with strikes from Nile Ranger, Anton Ferdinand and Simon Cox sealing a 3-2 Blues win.